-Both brothers went to the front at the outbreak of the War and are listed on the Roll of Officers that landed at Le Havre in 1914, Reginald with B Coy and Harold with D Coy:
+Both brothers went to the front at the outbreak of the War and are listed on the Roll of Officers under the command of Lt Col Reginald Shipley that landed at Le Havre in 1914, Reginald with B Coy and Harold with D Coy:

 Reginald went on to be promoted Major with the 1st Battalion and Harold as was promoted Captain with the 1st and then 2nd Battalions.

 Reginald often wrote in response to a request from the School magazine for real accounts from the front.
 Though his letters were generally positive and cheery, extracts reveal the grim realities of trench warfare.
 In Midsummer 1915, he writes: